 The HRTPO will strive to provide reasonable accommodations and services for persons who require special assistance to participate in this public involvement opportunity.
-Contact Kendall Miller, Public Involvement/Title Administrator at (757) 420-8300 for more information.
+Contact Kendall Miller, Public Involvement/Title VI Administrator at (757) 420-8300 for more information.

 HRTPO FY 2012-2015 Transportation Improvement Program

 The Hampton Roads Transportation Planning Organization (HRTPO), the metropolitan planning organization (MPO) for the Hampton Roads metropolitan planning area, is considering requests to amend the HRTPO FY 2012-2015 Transportation Improvement Program (TIP).
 The amendment process includes an opportunity for public review and comment.

 The proposed TIP amendments, as well as the current TIP in its entirety, can be viewed via the links below.

 All interested parties are encouraged to review the proposed revisions and send comments to Mike Kimbrel, Principal Transportation Engineer, at firstname.lastname@example.org or by mail to 723 Woodlake Drive, Chesapeake, Virginia 23320, by March 12, 2014.